JoshuaYang7/JoshuaYang7/README.md

-- 👯 I am an United States Army veteran with a passion for Software Development.
-After my separation from service, I received an Associate's Degree in Business Adminstration/Management.
-As I was working on my Bachelor's degree Business Data Analytics, I learned how to code on my free time and was selected through a vetting process by Senior Product Managers to work on an minimum viable product (MVP) for MiVet.
-The MVP is moving in to beta testing so there are more coding freezes and I have completed a lot of big projects.
-I am looking to explore more opportunities in the tech industry.
+- 👯 As a highly motivated and skilled US Army veteran, I have developed a range of valuable skills and attributes that make me well-suited for a career in the tech industry.
+My military experience has taught me how to work effectively under pressure, lead and motivate a team, and handle complex tasks with professionalism and efficiency.
+After completing my military service, I earned an Associate's Degree in Business Administration and Management and am currently pursuing a Bachelor's degree in Business Data Analytics.
+I have a passion for software development and have taught myself how to code, leading to my selection by senior product managers to work on a minimum viable product (MVP) for MiVet.
+The MVP is now in beta testing and I have contributed to several large projects, demonstrating my strong problem-solving and communication skills.
+I am seeking new opportunities to utilize my skills and experience in the tech industry and believe that I would be a valuable asset to any company looking for a dedicated and skilled software developer.

 - 📫 How to reach me
   - **joshua.s.yang7@gmail.com**